postman-open-technologies/lifecycle/_elements/overview.md

 ---
 name: Overview
-description: Providing a single overview of an API so that all the moving parts can be seen.
+description: Providing a single overview of an API so that all the moving parts of an API viewed in a single dashboard helps ensure that all team members will be able to get up to speed on the overall picture of an API in a way that doesn't require another meeting.
 links:
     - title: Link Title
       url: http://example.com